 Her mother endured her husband’s alcoholism and verbal abuse until she could take no more and divorced him.
 By that time, Christine had begun a love affair with alcohol and drugs.
 Christine was seventeen when she met her future husband.
 He had a voracious appetite for Jack Daniels and coke equaled only by her appetite for pills and weed.
 Christine’s drug and alcohol abuse lead her to many bad choices and deeds she prefers to forget.

-She became pregnant and married her boyfriend.
+She married her boyfriend when she became pregnant.
 The added responsibility of caring for a child did not change the whirlwind of chaos in her life until her daughter, Amanda, was three.
 An assailant broke into Christine’s house, assaulted her and robbed her at gunpoint.
 The experience left her shaken.
 She later learned the assailant was someone they knew.
-Christine knew the assault took place because of her drinking and drug use.
-It scared her straight.
+The experience scared her straight.

 Christine paused her story to explain addiction.
-“People with addictions tend to be extreme, we moved from one extreme to the other.
+“People with addictions tend to be extreme.
+All we did was move from one extreme to the other.
 We were clean and sober, but the chaos continued.
-We traded that lifestyle only to become workaholics, making money, spending money – a new kind of empty.”
+We traded the drug lifestyle to become workaholics, making money, spending money—a new kind of empty.”

 Christine focused all of her energy on helping Amanda.
-Amanda’s behavior became more and more destructive as addiction consumed her.
 The more Christine tried to control her and make her better, the worse Amanda became.
-When Amanda was sixteen, Christine learned her daughter had been assaulted by a young man.
+When Amanda was sixteen, Christine learned a young man had assaulted her daughter.
 For the first time, Christine understood the seriousness of her daughter’s problem.
 She wasn’t just a rebellious teenager, but a wounded young woman trying to numb her pain.
 Christine tried everything she could think of to help Amanda.
 Nothing worked.

 Christine’s work was her only solace as she quickly came close to the end of her rope.
 About that time the hospital she worked at hired two new surgical technicians.
-She thought they were both weird, and did not like working with them.
-She often requested they would not be in her surgery room, but somehow she always wound up with one of them.
+She thought they were weird, and did not like working with them.
+She often requested they would not be in her surgery room, but somehow she always wound up with one.
 The women that Christine could only tolerate in small doses were both Christians who loved the Lord.

 Christine laughed.
 “It never failed.
 If you were working with them the conversation always brought up Jesus.
 Jesus, Jesus, Jesus.
 He was all they wanted to talk about.”
 They never condemned or forced their beliefs upon her.
 At separate times in their own individual ways, the women shared the love of Christ and what God had done in their lives.

 The love that emanated from the women made them appealing.
-Christine’s attitude changed from one of disgust to a desire to her about Jesus.
-She stopped avoiding them in the lunch room and began looking for a seat near them.
+Christine’s attitude changed from one of disgust to a desire to hear about Jesus.
+She stopped avoiding them in the lunchroom and looked for a seat near them.
 One day, the one named Marilyn told Christine, “If you ever need somebody, anytime day or night, just come to my house.”

 The inability to help Amanda depressed her.
 The depression created marriage problems and kept her in a cycle of drinking to escape life’s unbearable realities.
 She often woke up in her beautiful house, on beautiful sunny mornings wondering if life was worth living.
 One day, she started crying and could not stop.
 She cried for days.
 Nothing made her feel better.
 Then she remembered Marilyn’s offer.
 If you ever need somebody, come to my house.
 Desperate for help she grabbed her purse and headed for her car.